 - Select the Conflict of Interest class, click “Start."
 The online course will begin.

 Regulations: The 2011 revised regulations and recently updated FAQs prepared by the NIH can be accessed at the NIH Financial Conflict of Interest webpage.
-The UC Policy on Disclosure of Financial Interests & Management of Conflicts of Interest, Public Health Service Research Awards will be available on August 24, 2012.
+Please review the UC Policy on Disclosure of Financial Interests & Management of Conflicts of Interest, Public Health Service Research Awards.

 Contact: For any other questions or concerns, please contact Deborah Motton, Assistant Vice Chancellor for Research & Economic Development, at firstname.lastname@example.org, 209-383-8655.